 - Receipt of an unexpected gift or inheritance from someone else.

 For married couples, Wills are particularly important if Medicaid is in the picture.
 If, for example, the husband is receiving Medicaid nursing home care, and the wife dies before him without a Will, his Medicaid benefits could be terminated.
 In order to avoid or minimize this problem, she should have a Will excluding him as a beneficiary of her estate.
-Otherwise, most or all of her assets would be distributed to him, and undo all of the Elder Law planning that was accomplished.
+Otherwise, if her Will provides that all of her assets are to be distributed to him, that would undo all of the Elder Law planning that was accomplished.
+Note that even when the Will excludes the surviving spouse as a beneficiary, Medicaid might still claim that he or she is entitled to the "elective share" (one-third of the estate) under New York law.

 To schedule an initial consultation or to meet with an attorney to make a Will, contact Lamson & Cutner today.